good

 Goals and Milestones in Asana

-You can further solidify your tasks within Asana's organizational hierarchy by defining goals and milestones.
-Here's how they differ from one another:
+You can further align your tasks within Asana’s organizational hierarchy.
+At a higher level, you can define goals and milestones.
+The difference:

 • Goals are specific targets that your organization wants to reach.
 They aren't tied to projects but applied across the entire company or team.
 To access the goal area, head to the sidebar menu.